sengutengu/seung_learns_to_code/README.txt

 README.txt

-This repository is for Seung to learn how to fucking code.
+This repository is for Seung to learn how to code.